monotone-the-musical/versioner/README.md

 * ./install.sh

+* Optional install:
+ - if you are on an RPM based system, you can simply install the provided RPM files:
+  + cd files/rpms/
+  + ./00_rpm_install.sh

 ### Description ###

 Versioner is a utility designed for administrators to quickly and easily backup specific files whilst working from the CLI.